shalivan/pxl.ink/_posts/UE5/04-01-01-U_FluidNinja.md

 # Effect Types

 ## Aera FX
 Embed component to `ninjaLive Actor`
 - give you **interaction volumes** that help with sim activation > registering overlapping obj > component is capturing pivot bone or point.
 - simulation plane is trace mesh itself > to painter > to sim
 ## Character FX
-Add to movable actor like pawn.
-Cannot relay on interaction volume.
+Add as component to actors like pawn.
+- Cannot relay on interaction volume.
 We have user defined list instead.
 And continuous interaction.
 - user defined component > projecting to trace mesh
 - texture offset automate (but default is ok)
+1. add ninja interface in class settings
+2. add trace mesh > 'set trace mesh from ninja component'
 ## Traces types
 `Camera` to `Camera facing plane` > behave like a billboard `Camera` to `Fixed Pland` > Project form cam
 `Fixed Point` to `Fixed Pland` > Project from top

-## Global Sim
-- active / deactivate
-- attach to player

 # Buffers
 Temporary storage of data